MENU back

 New Haven

 Designated a National Historic Landmark, the New Haven Green is one of the nine “squares” in the city’s 1638 village plan and a perfect place for a leisurely stroll.
-Visit the historic Pardee-Morris House or for a taste of culinary history, make a stop (or two, or three) at New Haven's famed pizza places dating back to the 1920s.
+Visit the historic Pardee-Morris House, or, for a taste of culinary history, make a stop (or two, or three) at New Haven's famed pizza places dating back to the 1920s.
 Why not stay a night or two at the Study at Yale, a boutique hotel—and before attempting to take on the city’s phenomenal restaurant scene on your own, consider a Taste of New Haven food tour.

 learn more